jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Exclusion (can then already be covered)
     - Private, Public is exclusion
     - Protected
-    - Access Modifiers in Globalities needs to be further thought through.
+    - Access Modifiers in Modules needs to be further thought through.
 It gets tricky as you put it in diagram code.
     - Level Restriction
 - Friends
 - Access Controllers for System Procedures